It’s the most important living document your organisation will have. Here’s how to get it right.

 2. It safeguards knowledge

 As your company grows, the sum of the knowledge acquired by all of your employees will only grow with it.
-As people move on and responsibilities change, some of that knowledge will inevitably be lost or forgotten.
+As people move on and employment relationships change, some of that knowledge will inevitably be lost or forgotten.

 3. It codifies your policies

-Having a document that lays out all of your company's policies in one place forces you to codify many processes that would otherwise remain unspoken, in the back of people’s minds or scribbled onto the corners of notebook pages.
+Using your handbook as a policy manual that lays out all of your company's policies in one place forces you to codify many processes that would otherwise remain unspoken, in the back of people’s minds or scribbled onto the corners of notebook pages.
+A good company handbook ensures everyone in the team is aligned on your startup's do's and don'ts.

 4. It serves as an onboarding tool

 An employee handbook is also incredibly useful when onboarding a new employee.
-It is something that new hires can refer back to time and time again without the anxiety associated with asking obvious questions about dress code, punctuality or sick days when they’ve just arrived.
-It’s a springboard which helps a new employee establish themselves comfortably within the organisation.
+It is something that new hires can refer back from their first day to time and time again without the anxiety associated with asking obvious questions about attendance policies, dress code, punctuality or sick days when they’ve just arrived.
+It’s a springboard which helps a new employee establish themselves comfortably within the organisation during the onboarding process.

 5. It establishes common language